-Canterbury & Waipara Chardonnay styles vary widely across the region with great body and structure with fine acidity and rich citrus flavors.
-Auckland Chardonnay also varies in weight across the region with fresh acidity and tropical flavors.
+Canterbury & Waipara Chardonnay styles vary widely across the region with great body and structure with fine acidity and rich citrus flavours.
+Auckland Chardonnay also varies in weight across the region with fresh acidity and tropical flavours.

 Nelson produces Chardonnay wines that have elegance, complexity, and depth.
 The fruit is intense and pure and the best Nelson Chardonnay has exceptional longevity.

 Hawke’s Bay and Auckland see a variety of stylish red blends.
 Bordeaux from Hawke’s Bay is powerful, elegant, and ages well.
-Hawke’s Bay also produces Merlot with plummy depths and rich flavors.
+Hawke’s Bay also produces Merlot with plummy depths and rich flavours.

-Red blends from Auckland include Merlot that is dense and elegant while Gisborne’s Merlot is flavorsome and fleshy but challenging to grow.
+Red blends from Auckland include Merlot that is dense and elegant while Gisborne’s Merlot is flavoursome and fleshy but challenging to grow.
 Malbec is a more successful blend in this region.

 Pinot Gris is cultivated in Hawke’s Bay and Auckland.
 Both are spicy and fresh.
-Hawke’s Bay Pinot Gris has balanced acidity while Auckland’s Pinot Gris is weighty with ripe pear flavors and aromas.
+Hawke’s Bay Pinot Gris has balanced acidity while Auckland’s Pinot Gris is weighty with ripe pear flavours and aromas.

 Syrah comes from Hawke’s Bay, Wairarapa, and Auckland regions.
 Hawke’s Bay Syrah is distinguished and refined with ripe and elegant fruit, lingering spice, and supple tannins.